nvsk/Onwelo-/README.md

       •	Read files from Bronze layer
       •	Create dataframe (Pyspark / Pandas)
       •	Clean the data
-      •	Write to Azure Blob Storage/ADLS Gen2 as json / parquet files (Silver Layer)
-      •	Create / Update external tables in Azure SQL serverless database (Gold Layer) Gold layer is something which is readily consumed by Power BI  for preparing Dashboards with minimum calculations and transformations

 2. What will be the connection between the tools you choose?
  Ans: Azure Databricks notebook can be used for developing code and scheduling on cluster.
 Azure Databricks can be easily integrated with Azure blob storage and SQL database